dortania/vanilla-laptop-guide-legacy/README.md

 ### **READ TWICE AND CAREFULLY BEFORE ASKING**

 This is not a very welcoming community for people who do not want to do some self-study and learn from other's findings and instead wait for someone to spoon-feed them information and make things work for them.
 Read The Fucking Manual and work your way through it and do some intense googling.

+If you're ready, get to the next step.

+Good Luck! 🎊